toddmurphy/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to allow user data to persist and authenticate across the browser while a user is using an application.
+The session can store personal data, cookies, or other personal information that can be used for a better user experience.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a third paryt library that hashes passwords or encrypts a password so that passwords are not stored in plain text.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt helps slow down hackers by allowing a developer to set a salt or number of rounds to hash and keep hashing the hash.
+The tradeoff is that this could take a long time to complete, so a balance has to be made between speed and security.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the json web token are: header, payload, security key or signature.

 ## Minimum Viable Product